hellupline/hellupline.github.io-source/content/docs/cheatsheets/find.md

 find ./ -mtime +5 # modified time more than 5 days ago
 find ./ -mtime -5 # modified time less than 5 days ago
 find ./ -mtime 5 # modified time exact than 5 days ago
+find ./ -daystart -mtime 1 # use start of day as base instead of 24 hours
 ```